ArinaBabikyan/moscow_districts_selector/README.md

 This website is used to mainly keep track of visited districts in Moscow.
 You can select and deselect the district of your preference.
 Enjoy!

 The beta-version is published at the url: https://moscow-districts-selector.onrender.com/.
+Recommended browser: Chrome.

 ## Running Locally